Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Mapping Particle Configurations to Continuum Fields: Spherical Harmonics Representations

 The $a_{\ell m}$ denote the spherical harmonic expansion coefficients of the shape discussed in Section \ref{sec:surface_representation}.

-For physical vesicles comprised of molecular or particle constituitents, the thermal undulations are modeled in Eq.~\ref{helfrich_second_var} and~\cite{HelfrichSizeDep1986} only up to the leading spherical harmonic modes above the molecular length-scales.
+For physical vesicles comprised of molecular or particle constituents, the thermal undulations are modeled in equation~\refp{helfrich_second_var} and~\cite{HelfrichSizeDep1986} only up to the leading spherical harmonic modes above the molecular length-scales.
 Since the material is not a pure continuum, this results in aliasing artifacts in the harmonics description and for sufficiently small vesicles can result in what manifests as effective enhancement of the amplitudes of the fluctuations of harmonic modes.

-Using the linearized theory of Eq.~\ref{helfrich_second_var} to estimate a bending rigidity $k_c$ can then lead to an under-estimate of the mechanical rigidity.
+Using the linearized theory of equation~\refp{helfrich_second_var} to estimate a bending rigidity $k_c$ can then lead to an under-estimate of the mechanical rigidity.
 Helfrich derived correction terms to account for higher-order contributions in~\cite{HelfrichSizeDep1986} giving the size-dependent effective bending rigidity

 For spherical geometries, the $M$ represents half the number of amphilic molecules of a lipid bilayer membrane or more generally the number $N$ of particles comprising a leaflet of the membrane surface.
 The term involving $M$ can be viewed as an entropic contribution capturing neglected degrees of freedom of the system in the linearized elasticity theory such as higher-order contributions in the free energy~\cite{HelfrichSizeDep1986}.
-The molecular parameter $M = N \approx \kappa 4 \pi r_0^2$ is proportional to the area of the membrane surface.
-We can express Eq.~\ref{helfrich_effective_rigidity} as
+The molecular parameter $M = N \approx \kappa 4 \pi r_0^2$ is proportional to the area of the membrane surface. {The equation~\refp{helfrich_effective_rigidity} can be expressed as}